BretFisher/nodejs-rocks-in-docker/README.md

 Remember that since it's a new image vs prior stages, you'll need to repeat any metadata that you need, including ENVs, ARGs, LABEL, EXPOSE, ENTRYPOINT, CMD, WORKDIR, or USER that you set in previous stages.

 A full example of using Distroless is here: [./dockerfiles/distroless.Dockerfile](./dockerfiles/distroless.Dockerfile)

+## Dockerfile best practices for Node.js

+These are "better" practices really, I'll let you decide if they are "best" for you.

+### Add Multi-Stage For a Single Dev-Test-Prod Dockerfile

+The way I approach JIT complied languages like Node.js is to have a single Dockerfile that is used for dev, test, and prod.
+This is a good way to keep your images small and easy to manage.
+However, it means that the single Dockerfile will get more complex.

+General Dockerfile flow of stages:

+1. base: all prod dependencies, no code yet
+2. dev, from base: all dev dependencies, no code yet (in dev, source code is bind-mounted anyway)
+3. source, from base: add code
+4. test, from source: copy in dev dependencies, run tests
+5. prod, from source: no change from source stage, but listed last so in case a stage isn't targeted, the builder will default to this stage

+`--target dev` for local development where you bind-mount into the container `--target test` for automated CI testing, like unit tests and npm audit `--target prod` for running on servers, with no devDependencies included, and no "uninstalls" or removing things to slim down

+Note, if you're using a special prod image like distroless, the `prod` stage is where you COPY in your app from the `source` stage.

+### Use `npm ci --only=production` first, then layer dev/test on top

+In the `base` stage above, you'll want to copy in your package files and only install production dependencies, using npm's `ci` command that will only reference the lock file for which exact versions to install.
+Apparently it's faster than `npm install`.

+Then you'll install devDependencies in a future stage, but `ci` doesn't support dev-only dependency install, so you'll need to use `npm install --only=development` in the `dev` stage.